-Note: To prove the equivalence of statements 1.3 and 1.4 it is enough to join the thesis of Theorem 2 in this section with 2.4 in the following section of this paper.
+Note: To prove the equivalence of statements 1.3 and 1.4 it is enough to join the thesis of Theorem 2 in Theorem 2.4 in section 2 of this paper.

 We prove the following starting results:

 THEOREM 1 (Existence of observable measures and SRB measures.)